aubhik-mazumdar/SideProjects/NodeProgressBar/README.md

 - **fileLocation**: The path of the file that handles the client side progress event. *Progress* automatically creates a server get handler for this file.
 - **url**: The URL that the user has to type into the address bar.
 This is the same as you would put into `app.get`
 - **app**: The *Express* function
+- **progressLocation**: The location that you have to go to to receive the progress values.
+Defaults to *progress*.

 You can also pass *fs*, and *path* (in that order) after the required arguments.